psu13/mutable-hakyll/posts/big-band-classical.md

 My main references for this material are the American Record Guide overviews of the two composers from the early 2000s.
-Yes this publication is run by a bunch of old fashioned reactionary old men who spend most of their time screaming at clouds and the general downfall of man.
+Yes this publication is run by a bunch of old fashioned reactionary old men who spend most of their time screaming at clouds and the declaring the general downfall of man.
 But in this case they are right.
+For some reason they also always have it in for Colin Davis.
+I don't know why.

 The extensive Dave Hurwitz youtube catalog also has a lot of opinions about this stuff that's mostly along the same lines.
+He likes Colin Davis more than ARG.
+Especially in the Mozart.